itswadesh/anne-docs2/docs/super-admin-manual.md

 **To edit a customer’s information**

-- In sidebar, go to Customers.
+- In the sidebar, go to Customers.
 - Click the pencil icon of the customer profile you want to edit.
 - In the Edit customer dialog, you can change a customer’s